bethewzrd/WP_Remove_Emoji/README.md

-# WP_Remove_Emoji
+# WP Remove Emoji
-Lightweight Plugin to Remove WordPress emoji code from the head.
+# Lightweight Plugin to Remove WordPress emoji code from the head.

+Got knowledge to improve this Plugin, feel free to f0rk it.